adityavadalkar/heygen_video_translation/README.md

 ## Project Overview

 This project implements a client library for HeyGen's video translation service as part of a technical assessment.
-The goal was to create a robust, production-ready client library that simulates interaction with a video translation service, focusing on efficient status polling and excellent developer experience.
+The goal was to create a robust, production-ready client library that simulates interaction with a video translation service, focusing on efficient status polling and improved developer experience in interacting with the translation server.

 ## Assessment Requirements and Implementation